ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 ```

+***Scraping Season Data:***

-* In this way, you will set up the dotenv file for loading data into the database, then run the following Python code, please note that if you wanna run this code below and you are connecting our database, you should first delete the tables named nba_playoffs/regular_normal/advanced_player/team_data, 8 tables in total in our database in the Dbeaver, and then run the following code:
+* In this way, you will set up the dotenv file for loading data into the database, and then we start to run Python codes to scrape data, please note that if you wanna run this code below and you are connecting to our database, you should first delete the tables named 'nba_playoffs/regular_normal/advanced_player/team_data', 8 tables in total in our database using the Dbeaver, otherwise you will create the duplicate of data when there already exists the same tables in the database.

 ```python
 python3 code/scraping/get_NBA_data.py